 Contents Tables Financial Trends These tables contain trend information to help the reader understand how the Town's financial performance and financial well being have changed over time.
+1 - 4 the Town's financial performance and financial wen being have changed over time.
 1 - 4 Revenue Capacity These tables contain information to help the reader assess the Town's most significant local revenue sources, the property tax, as well as other revenue sources.
 5 - 11 Debt Capacity These tables present information to help the reader assess the affordability of the Town's current level of outstanding debt and the Town's ability to issue additional debt in the future.
 12 - 15 Demographic and Economic Information These tables offer demographic and economic indicators to help the reader understand the environment within which the Town's financial activities take place.
-16 - 17 Operating Information These tables contain service and infrastructure data to help the reader understand how the information in the Town's financial report relates to the 10.20 services the Town provides and the activities it performs.
+16 - 17 Operating Information These tables contain service and infrastructure data to help the reader understand how the information in the Town's financial report relates to the services the Town provides and the activities it performs.
 18 - 20